Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Javelin

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Javelin Toss**: Once a turn when you take the attack action, you can replace one of the attacks with a Javelin Toss.
-You toss the Javelin in a 120 feet line, hitting the first creature that fails a dexterity saving throw, dc 10 + proficienct bonus + Strength modifier.
-The creature takes 1d6 damage for every tenth feet the Javelin traveled.
+**Javelin Toss**: Once a turn when you take the attack action, you can spend two charges to replace one of the attacks with a Javelin Toss.
+You toss the Javelin in a 120 feet line, hitting the first creature that fails a dexterity saving throw, dc 9 + two times proficiency bonus.
+The creature takes 1d6 damage for every 15th feet the Javelin traveled.
 When the Javelin is used in this way it teleports back to your hand.
-Once this ability is used it cannot be used again until 18 seconds have passed.

-_You have +2 to hit and damage rolls using this magical Weapon_
+_You have +1 to hit and damage rolls using this magical Weapon_

 ---